 Sean O'Toole 37:46

-It's maybe a mistake, like if you put it, I've done a lot a lot splits, right, where they're like, you know, even where they've said, we won't allow lots but they don't have any basis, like a lot split.
+It's maybe a mistake, like if you put it, I've done a lot of splits, right, where they're like, you know, even where they've said, we won't allow lots but they don't have any basis, like a lot split.
 If it meets the requirements, you can just do it, it's 1200 bucks, and you're just done.
-You think if you'd submitted the lot split separately from then the ADUs, like, maybe submitting the whole thing as a package is part of the problem, or?
+Do you think if you'd submitted the lot split separately from then the ADUs, like, maybe submitting the whole thing as a package is part of the problem, or?

 Kristi Cirtwill 38:10